Checkmk/ansible-collection-checkmk.general/docs/rulesets_lookup.rst

 ..
 Description

-- Returns the attributes of a host
+- Returns a list of Rulesets

 ..
 Aliases